ome/omero_search_engine/README.rst

 License
 -------

-IDR searcher is released under the GPL v2.
+IDR Searcher is released under the GPL v2.

 Copyright
 ---------